Last chance: Black Friday Deal

 There are different types of ball flight that take into account the way the ball leaves the clubface and then the way the ball curves.

-For instance, you can hit a shot that starts left of your target and stays left, or you can hit a shot that starts left of the target and then turns further left.
-Here is the ball flight terminology you should know and what to expect if you are hitting any of these shots.
+For instance, you can hit a shot that starts left of your target and stays left, or you can hit a shot that starts left and then turns left.

 ball flight direction graph

 Many golfers talk about just a slice or a hook, but there is more to ball flight than that.
+The ball can start in one of three ways, a push, a pull, or a straight shot.

 • Push: the ball goes right of the target from the time it comes off the clubface.